kanpov/archivedwebsite/_posts/2022-09-19-adapting-to-changing-circumstances.markdown

   - Since I'm heavily above average at English, I figured I'd try that out as well, and it'd be great practice as I cancelled out on my former English tutoring.
-  - The English lessons have already started, but CP hasn't yet, so I've decided to only elaborate on this when I have information to make an objective conclusion.
+  - The English lessons have already started, but CP hasn't yet, so I've decided to only elaborate on this when I have enough information to make an objective conclusion.

 ## German